 - A completed application for admission, with a check or money order for \$20.00 in U.S. currency.
-A copy of the application form is included in the back of this catalogue; copies can also be obtained by writing directly to the Center for International Programs. - Certified copies of all secondary school and college transcripts, as records of past academic work.
+A copy of the application form is included in the back of this catalogue; copies can also be obtained by writing directly to the Center for International Programs. - 2.
+Certified copies of all secondary school and college transcripts, as records of past academic work.
 Certified copies in English of these transcripts must be sent directly from the educational institutions to the Office of Admissions. - 3.
 Proof of having completed ELS Language Centers' Level 109 or official results from the Test of English as a Foreign Language (TOEFL), if the applicant's first language is other than English.
 A minimum score of 523 on the TOEFL (193 on the computer version) is required for admission. - 4.
-A completed Certificate of Finances statement guaranteeing that the student will have a minimum of \$16,500 (for nine months) available for personal and educational expenses.
+A completed Certificate of Finances statement guaranteeing that the student will have a minimum of \$21,698 (for nine months) available for personal and educational expenses.
 The Certificate of Finances statement form is available from the Office of Admissions.
-Tuition-waiver scholarships are available for international students on a limited basis.
+Partial out-of-state tuition-waiver scholarships are available for international students on a limited basis.
 Please inquire at the Center for International Programs. - 5.
 Completed medical form VSU requires that prior to registration all students present proof of two vaccines for measles and one for mumps and rubella.
 A doctor or nurse must verify these immunizations.
-New students must complete a VSU medical form, which will be mailed to students after application for admission is submitted. - 6.
-All international students must purchase the VSU medical insurance plan for students to cover the cost of medical treatment while in the U.S. - 7.
-All transcripts from international colleges and universities must be submitted to a professional evaluation service in the United States.
+New students must complete a VSU medical form, which will be mailed to students after application for admission is submitted.

+- All international students must purchase the VSU medical insurance plan for students to cover the cost of medical treatment while in the U.S. - All transcripts from international colleges and universities must be submitted to a professional evaluation service in the United States.
 Applications for these services are available through the Office of Admissions.

+The deadlines for receipt of international applications and all of the above required materials are April 1 for Fall Semester, August 1 for Spring Semester, and February 1 for Summer Semester.
 Once these materials are received, the Admissions Office will evaluate the international applicant's credentials and make an admissions decision.
 The applicant will be notified of the University's decision and, if admitted, will be issued an I-20 certificate of eligibility.
 This form must be taken to the nearest U.S. Embassy or consular office, which will issue a visa for entry to the United States.